12 Best medium format cameras: (2023 Guide & Reviews)

 • Limited to 1080p video recording

-Hasselblad X1D II 50C: (New, improved, faster and slicker –the mirrorless Hasselblad has style)
+Hasselblad X1D II 50C: (New, improved, faster,r and slicker –the mirrorless Hasselblad has style)

-Medium format cameras are known for their large sensors and heavy build, which is the only reason photographers feel reluctant to buy them.
+Medium format cameras are known for their large sensors and heavy build, so photographers are reluctant to buy them.

-I am a massive admirer of the image quality of medium formats, but when it comes to ergonomic ease, these cameras disappoint most of the time.
+I am a massive admirer of the image quality of medium formats, but these cameras often disappoint when it comes to ergonomic ease.

 However, when Hasselblad felt the need for improvement, they developed a potential camera.

-Hasselblad X1D II 50C is a sleek camera with an ergonomically effective and stress-free design.
+Hasselblad X1D II 50C is a sleek, ergonomically effective, stress-free camera.

 I bought this camera a few months back, and it compensated for the only flaw I have seen in medium-format cameras.